geomarker-io/tract_indices/README.md

 ## tract cross walk

-2020 tract data were calculated using area-weighted averages of 2010 tract data:
+2020 tract data were calculated using area-weighted averages of 2010 tract data.
+The file `2020_to_2010_tracts.txt` (obtained from (census.gov)[https://www.census.gov/geographies/reference-files/time-series/geo/relationship-files.html#tract]) contains the area of each 2010 and 2020 tract overlap.
+These areas were used to calculate weights, defined as the percent of each 2020 tract area that was covered by the 2010 tract.
+Weights were then inverted, such that each weight represents the percent of each 2010 tract area that is covered by a 2020 tract, and used as follows:

 - if 1 2010 tract was split to multiple 2020 tracts, 2010 values were propagated to all 2020 tracts